nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Import trackAScholarImport File

-1. Run trackAScholar program (make some changes to the file) and close it
+1. Run TrackAScholar (make some changes to the file) and close it
 2. It will create a new ./data/ folder with the trackAScholar.json file in the same folder
 3. Insert the trackAScholarImport.json file here (Note that the name needs to be exactly as stated)